louis-tru/quark/docs/VULKAN.md

 The all-mip base view is suitable only when the operation legitimately addresses that full subresource range.
 A framebuffer attachment always needs a view whose level count is exactly one.
-Sampling a mip whose layout differs from other mips should likewise use a single-level view.
+Sampling a mip whose layout differs from other mips likewise uses the cached single-level view.

 Texture creation is generic. `newTexture()` adds color-attachment usage only when the format supports it; the caller selecting a texture as a render target